Mizlizzy/Jelko-Product-Sales/README.md

 # Introduction
 Jelko is a multinational e-commerce organization with branches worldwide, but they are focusing on analyzing their sales specifically in the United States.

+Disclaimer
+All datasets and reports do not represent any company, institution or country.
+All info are dummy set to demonstrate my capabilities.

 # Problem statement
 The organisation goal is Conduct Sales Analysis: They aim to track sales trends over time, identify top-performing products or categories, and spot growth opportunities.
 Evaluating Payment Methods: They want to assess how different payment methods impact customer preferences and revenue generation.